thirdweb-dev/typescript-sdk/docs/sdk.thirdwebsdk.updatesignerorprovider.md

 ## ThirdwebSDK.updateSignerOrProvider() method

-Update the active signer or provider for all modules
+Update the active signer or provider for all contracts

 <b>Signature:</b>